Ms091704/pendulum-and-spring-mass/notes/ideas and exploration.md

-#exploring of interesting probkens involving driven oscillators/pendulums
+# exploring of interesting problens involving driven oscillators/pendulums
 summarize exploration of interesting probkems and simpler variants that we can use to orient our understanding

 ## some intersting questions to explore